-With an agent chosen, it’s time to progress with the procedure of buying, offering or both.
-Representatives will start searching listings for houses that fit a buyer’s needs, and they will instruct sellers on the work needed to make a residential or commercial property prepared for sale.
-Work to prepare a house for sale can include:
+With an agent selected, it’s time to move forward with the procedure of purchasing, offering or both.
+Representatives will start scouring listings for houses that fit a purchaser’s requirements, and they will advise sellers on the work needed to make a residential or commercial property prepared for sale.
+Work to prepare a house for sale can consist of:

 De-cluttering interior spaces